 You might wish to switch any dust-hoarding horizontal blinds with vertical window coverings.

 Top Tip: When you are cleaning be sure to change your bucket of water regularly.
-Once you have finished, leave the house so that you don’t expose yourself to any allergens that get kicked up in air.
+Once you have finished, leave the house so that you don’t expose yourself to any allergens that get kicked up in the air.

 Stick on your favourite tunes and get the vacuum out once or twice a week.
 It’s a bonus if your vacuum cleaner has a HEPA filter in it.